IPOLA Overview

 practical resources, including checklists and templates, to support preparation for the reforms

-free training delivered in-person and online.
-The associated training materials are available to help agencies share key information with their stakeholders.
+free training including recorded webinars and associated training materials are available to help agencies share key information with their stakeholders.

 Please subscribe to OIC’s website news feed to get the latest information, resources and notifications.